DSpace/RestContract/endpoints.md

     * Get all items for a full text search
     * Get all items for a faceted search
     * Get all items for a complex search
-* /api/discover/browse
-    * to provide access to the browse system. it should return the list of available browse indexes.
-    * On a specific browse indexes /api/discover/browse/ the supported parameters could be:
-        * sort
-        * filter value (on metadata browse)

 ## Proposed Endpoints
 * /api/authorize/(dso)